S&T Police Department

 Alcohol/Illegal Drugs Policies:

-The use or possession of any alcoholic beverage is prohibited on all university property, except in the president’s residence and the chancellors’ residences, and the sale, use, or possession may, by appropriate university approval be allowed in approved university alumni centers or faculty clubs, and for single events and reoccurring similar events in designated conference, meeting, or dining facilities provided by university food services, subject to all legal requirements.
-Further information pertaining to alcoholic beverages can be obtained from the S&T Alcohol Handbook: http://chancellor.mst.edu/media/administrative/chancellor/documents/policy/I-90.pdf.
+The use or possession of any alcoholic beverage is prohibited on all university property, except in the chancellors’ residence, and the sale, use, or possession may, by appropriate university approval be allowed in approved university alumni centers or faculty clubs, and for single events and reoccurring similar events in designated conference, meeting, or dining facilities provided by university food services, subject to all legal requirements.
+Further information pertaining to alcoholic beverages can be obtained from http://chancellor.mst.edu/media/administrative/chancellor/documents/policy/I-90.pdf.

 University of Missouri regulations prohibit the unlawful possession, use, distribution, and sale of alcohol and illicit drugs by university students and employees on university-owned property and at university or supervised activities.
 Local, state, and federal laws also prohibit the unlawful possession, use, distribution, and sale of alcohol and illicit drugs.
 Violation of the University of Missouri regulations and federal and state laws can result in disciplinary action up to and including expulsion for students and discharge for employees.

 A variety of resources exist for drug and/or alcohol counseling, treatment, or rehabilitation program.
 For detailed information concerning university and community resources, students and employees may contact the Substance Abuse Prevention Program, 107 Norwood Hall, 573-341-4292.
 Confidential consultation, assessment, short term counseling, and referral services are available free of charge to faculty, staff, and students.
 A variety of prevention of education programs are also offered.